Aam Aadmi Party

-The Aam Aadmi Party (AAP, lit.
-'Common Man Party') is a political party in India.
-It was founded on 26 November 2012 by Arvind Kejriwal and his then-companions, following the 2011 Indian anti-corruption movement against then government of Indian National Congress.
-The AAP is currently the governing party in the Indian state of Punjab.
-On 10 April 2023, the AAP was officially granted the status of national party by the ECI.
-The party's election symbol is a broom.
-The party was formerly part of the coalition INDIA, but left it in 2025.
+The Aam Aadmi Party (AAP; lit.
+'Common Man Party') is a political party in India founded by Arvind Kejriwal and his then-allies on 26 November 2012.
+The AAP is currently the governing party in the Indian state of Punjab, has representation in both houses of the Parliament of India, and forms the official opposition in Delhi.
+On 10 April 2023, the AAP was officially granted national party status by the Election Commission of India.
+Its election symbol is a broom.

 The party came into existence following a difference of opinion between Kejriwal and activist Anna Hazare regarding the incorporation of electoral politics into the popular 2011 Indian anti-corruption movement, which had been demanding a Jan Lokpal Bill since 2011.
 Hazare preferred the movement should remain politically unaligned, whereas Kejriwal felt the failure of the agitation route necessitated changes in the government's representation itself.
-On 3 December 2015, the Jan Lokpal Bill was passed by the AAP government with a majority in the Delhi legislative assembly.

-Making its electoral debut in the 2013 Delhi Legislative Assembly election, the AAP emerged as the second-largest party and managed to form the government with support from Indian National Congress (INC) members of the assembly.
-Kejriwal became the Chief Minister of Delhi, but his government resigned 49 days after he could not pass the Jan Lokpal Bill in the assembly, because of the lack of support from the INC. After the President's rule in Delhi, in the following 2015 elections, the AAP won 67 of the 70 seats in the assembly and Kejriwal was again sworn in as the Chief Minister of Delhi.
+Making its electoral debut in the 2013 Delhi Legislative Assembly election, the AAP emerged as the second-largest party.
+It formed the government with support from members of the Indian National Congress (INC) in the assembly; the AAP had previously opposed Manmohan Singh's INC government during the protests.
+Kejriwal became the Chief Minister of Delhi, but his government resigned 49 days after he could not pass the Jan Lokpal Bill in the assembly, because of the lack of support from the INC. After the President's rule in Delhi, in the following 2015 elections, the AAP won 67 of the 70 seats in the assembly and Kejriwal was again sworn in as the Chief Minister of Delhi On 3 December 2015, the Jan Lokpal Bill was passed by the AAP government with a majority in the Delhi Legislative Assembly.
 In the subsequent 2020 Delhi Legislative Assembly election, AAP was re-elected as the governing party after winning 62 seats out of 70.
 The party suffered a sharp decline in the 2025 Delhi Legislative Assembly election, winning only 22 seats.
-It ultimately lost power to the Bharatiya Janata Party, which obtained an absolute majority.Kejriwal and several other notable leaders lost their seats.
+It ultimately lost power to the Bharatiya Janata Party (BJP), which obtained an absolute majority; Kejriwal and several other notable leaders lost their seats.